 The more nutrients you consume, the more they get delivered to your baby through your breast milk.
 It’s a healthy win-win situation for both mothers and newborns!

-If breastfeeding is making you hungry, follow these 8 key tips to prepare for when hunger hits.
+Does breastfeeding make you hungry with an appetite that feels out of control?
+Follow these 8 key tips to prepare for when hunger hits.